cfanpnk/railsgoat/README.md

 To begin, if you do not have Ruby, Git, MySQL, and Postgres, we suggest using this [site](https://gorails.com/setup) to install the software.
 Pick the appropriate operating system and follow the instructions.
+Make sure you install ruby **2.6.1**.

 After installing the above software, clone this repo: